-One Sunday Service with sermon \$175 Two Sunday Services with sermons \$225 General practice has included the One Midweek Service, no sermon \$75 payment of mileage to the supply priest @ the current IRS business mileage reimbursement rate, currently 56¢/mile
+General practice has included the payment of mileage to the supply priest @ the current IRS business mileage reimbursement rate

 Appendix C

 Search Committee Guidelines

 FORMATION OF THE SEARCH COMMITTEE

 The Search Committee is a creation of the Vestry and works for and on behalf of the Vestry.
 Routinely the Committee is formed soon after the previous Rector or Vicar leaves the parish or mission.
 The Senior Warden, on behalf of the Vestry and with the concurrence of the entire Vestry, appoints members to the Search Committee.
 It is important to keep in mind that in accordance with the canons of our church only the Vestry can issue a call and then only with the approval of the Bishop.
 It is clear, therefore, that the Search Committee serves in an advisory capacity, albeit a crucial capacity.